Condo Insurance (HO-6): What It Covers & How Much You Need

 Is condo insurance required by law?

 Condo insurance (HO-6) is not required by law in most states.
 However, if you have a mortgage on your condo, your lender will almost certainly require you to carry it.
-Additionally, your condo association's bylaws may mandate a minimum level of coverage for all unit owners.
+Your condo association's bylaws may also mandate a minimum level of coverage for all unit owners.
 Even without a legal requirement, going without it is a significant financial risk.

 What's the difference between condo insurance and homeowners insurance?

-A standard homeowners insurance policy (HO-3) covers the entire structure of a single-family home, including the roof, foundation, and exterior.
-An HO-6 condo insurance policy only covers the interior of your unit — from the walls inward — because the building's structure is covered by the condo association's master policy.
+A standard homeowners insurance policy like HO-3 or HO-5 covers the entire structure of a single-family home, including the roof, foundation, and exterior.
+An HO-6 condo insurance policy only covers the interior of your unit from the walls inward because the building's structure is covered by the condo association's master policy.
 As a result, HO-6 premiums are typically much lower than HO-3 premiums.

 Does condo insurance cover water damage from a neighbor's unit?